MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

 ::: zone-end

-::: zone pivot="winui3-unpackaged"
+::: zone pivot="winui3-unpackaged-csharp"

 ### Key concepts

 [!INCLUDE [Packaged apps, Unpackaged apps](../../windows-app-sdk/includes/glossary/packaged-unpackaged-include.md)]

-## Instructions for WinUI 3 unpackaged apps
+## Instructions for unpackaged C# WinUI 3 apps

-To create a WinUI 3 desktop app with C# and .NET 5 using Windows App SDK 1.0:
+To create an unpackaged WinUI 3 desktop app with C# and .NET 5 using Windows App SDK 1.0:

 1. Install the [Visual Studio 2019 C# extension](https://aka.ms/windowsappsdk/1.0-preview2/extension/VS2019/csharp) or [Visual Studio 2022 C# extension](https://aka.ms/windowsappsdk/1.0-preview2/extension/VS2022/csharp), depending on your version of Visual Studio.

 2. Install the [Windows App SDK runtime and MSIX packages](../../windows-app-sdk/downloads.md).
 These are required to run and deploy your app.

-3. Create a new app using the ["Blank App, Packaged (WinUI 3 in Desktop)"](#instructions-for-winui-3-packaged-desktop-apps) project template.
+3. Create a new app using the "Blank App, Packaged (WinUI 3 in Desktop)" project template.
 Starting with a packaged app is required to use XAML diagnostics.

 4. Add this property to the project file: